Statement, including online abuse

 Like so much of education, our work must complement that undertaken by parents and carers so that young people receive a consistent message and can go about their lives free from harassment and abuse.
 Our school will continue to engage with students, listen to their concerns and signpost necessary support provision within and beyond its establishments.

-We ask that anyone who has experienced such behaviour, or who is suffering because of it, to report it to an appropriate trusted adult in school so they can be supported, and steps can be taken to address the issue.
+We ask that anyone who has experienced such behaviour, or who is suffering because of it, to report it to an appropriate trusted adult in school so they can be supported, and steps can be taken to address and resolve the issue.